tlainevool/autoinject/README.md

 Each component has a name (e.g. finder, printer)

-AutoInject lets you do inject these components into an object using a decorator like this:
+AutoInject lets you do inject these named components into an object using a decorator like this:

     class MovieLister:
         @autoinject("movie_finder=finder", "printer=printer")
         def __init__(self, movie_finder, printer):
             pass

 The arguments to the @autoinject decorator are of the form "<argument_name>=<named_component>".

+Once you have specified your injection, either decorator based, or direct, you can now create your objects:

+    movie_lister = MovieLister()

+Note that though the original constructor of MovieLister took in two arguments, you can now call the constructor without these argumants, and they will be automatically injected.

 You can also do injection without modyfing the original class, like this: